-The autumn weather has been kind to us this far, but ready or not winter is upon us, and with that comes colder temperatures, wet weather and of course snow.
-With the harsher weather comes the need for some special considerations for our furry four legged friends.
+The autumn weather has been kind to us, but ready or not winter is upon us, and with that comes colder temperatures, wet weather and of course snow.
+With the harsher weather comes the need for some special considerations for our furry, four-legged friends.
 Take a look at some key topics to make sure you are keeping your pups safe, warm and properly exercised this winter.

 Dogs still need to be walked, even on dreadful winter days.
 It is necessary however to take certain precautions when doing so.
 Oftentimes snowballs form on the fur and feet of pooches, making them cold and wet unnecessarily.
 Tips for keeping them more comfortable while out on walks include keeping the fur trimmed to prevent snow from building up, as well as Vaseline between the toes to help avoid any build-up.